Crying: In infants

-Infants can shed tears at approximately 4–8 weeks of age.
+Infants can shed tears at approximately four to eight weeks of age.

 Crying is critical to when a baby is first born.
 Their ability to cry upon delivery signals they can breathe on their own and reflects they have successfully adapted to life outside the womb.

 Although crying is an infant's mode of communication, it is not limited to a monotonous sound.
 There are three different types of cries apparent in infants.
 The first of these three is a basic cry, which is a systematic cry with a pattern of crying and silence.
 The basic cry starts with a cry coupled with a briefer silence, which is followed by a short high-pitched inspiratory whistle.
 Then, there is a brief silence followed by another cry.
 Hunger is a main stimulant of the basic cry.
 An anger cry is much like the basic cry; in this cry, more excess air is forced through the vocal cords, making it a louder, more abrupt cry.
 This type of cry is characterized by the same temporal sequence as the basic pattern but distinguished by differences in the length of the various phase components.
 The third cry is the pain cry, which, unlike the other two, has no preliminary moaning.
 The pain cry is one loud cry, followed by a period of breath holding.

 Most adults can determine whether an infant's cries signify anger or pain.
 Most parents also have a better ability to distinguish their own infant's cries than those of a different child.
 A 2009 study found that babies mimic their parents' pitch contour.
 French infants wail on a rising note while German infants favor a falling melody.
 Carlo Bellieni found a correlation between the features of babies' crying and the level of pain, though he found no direct correlation between the cause of crying and its characteristics.